Igalia/explainers/css/has/has-style-invalidation.md

  * Descendant tree size of a subject element
  * Position of the first element that matches argument selector
- * Number of invalid/non-subject elements
+ * Number of invalidated non-subject elements
  * Number of subject elements

 We can check those factors as followings.